 - Excellent and accessible higher education.
-Rooted in the Bauhaus tradition, ARCHIDES motto is: every committed person can become a designer. - Sustenance in life and design practice. - Craftsmanship, material, and technological innovation. - Creative and pragmatic design practice propelled by social and environmental challenges. - Critical pedagogy and learning will to cross-disciplinary boundaries. - Active engagement with the community. - Integration of research in undergraduate education. - Network with the global research and professional communities for an effective build-up of ARCHIDES capacity to create value on the local and global scenes.
+Rooted in the Bauhaus tradition, The Jamal Abed Faculty of Architecture motto is: every committed person can become a designer. - Sustenance in life and design practice. - Craftsmanship, material, and technological innovation. - Creative and pragmatic design practice propelled by social and environmental challenges. - Critical pedagogy and learning will to cross-disciplinary boundaries. - Active engagement with the community. - Integration of research in undergraduate education. - Network with the global research and professional communities for an effective build-up of The Jamal Abed Faculty of Architecture capacity to create value on the local and global scenes.

-ARCHIDES is determined to build a learning environment that enables the development of a particular breed of architects and designers who carry a reflective and a critical stance of their own profession and who are capable to address emerging issues/problems by having access to the necessary most up-to-date set of theoretical and practical knowledge.
-In fact, ARCHIDES' main goal is not limited to graduating employable architects in the local market, but it aims to graduate design/entrepreneurs that push the boundaries of the discipline as well.

-Such an outlook is based on a conscious positioning of ARCHIDES graduates away from a dominant conventional design practice in the real estate sector to the boundaries of that practice where socially and environmentally driven innovations are required.
-To reinforce such a positioning, the outlook of this Faculty is to reverse the trend of specialization and the decentralization of the production process into capital [business], designers [architecture], and technicians [technology] by building on what Azm University has to offer in other Faculties- consequently integrating into its curriculum courses from the Faculties of Business Administration, Media, and Engineering.
-Within such a program, we expect ARCHIDES graduates to innovate and to master all the necessary tools that will ensure that their innovations are context-based, technically sound, and commercially successful.
+The Jamal Abed Faculty of Architecture is determined to build a learning environment that enables the development of a particular breed of architects and designers who carry a reflective and a critical stance of their own profession and who are capable to address emerging issues/problems by having access to the necessary most upto-date set of theoretical and practical knowledge.
+In fact, The Jamal Abed Faculty of Architecture main goal is not limited to graduating employable architects in the local market, but it aims to graduate design/entrepreneurs that push the boundaries of the discipline as well.
+Such an outlook is based on a conscious positioning of The Jamal Abed Faculty of Architecture graduates away from a dominant conventional design practice in the real estate sector to the boundaries of that practice where socially and environmentally driven innovations are required.
+To reinforce such a positioning, the outlook of this Faculty is to reverse the trend of specialization and the decentralization of the production process into capital [business], designers [architecture], and technicians [technology] by building on what Azm University has to offer in other Faculties-consequently integrating into its curriculum courses from the Faculties of Business Administration, Media, and Engineering.
+Within such a program, we expect The Jamal Abed Faculty of Architecture graduates to innovate and to master all the necessary tools that will ensure that their innovations are context-based, technically sound, and commercially successful.